Particular/docs.particular.net/nservicebus/operations/metrics.md

 snippet: Metrics-Log

-NOTE: Metrics will be written to the log at the INFO log level.
+NOTE: By default metrics will be written to the log at the `DEBUG` log level.
+The API allows this parameter to be customized.

 ### To trace log